PavlikConnor/DinnerTonight/README.md

 ```

 ## User Stories
-1. As an interested user, I want to search the recipe database with my key words so I can quickly find a meal option with the ingredients that I already have available.
+1. As an hungry human, I want to search with ingredients that I have so I can quickly find a meal option with the ingredients that I already have available.

   - AC: search option must allow for up to 6 ingredients to be entered.
 Recipe search must result in options containing all of the entered items.

-2. As an interested user, I want to give my review/comments on the recipes I have made so I can help future users with picking an option.
+2. As an hungry human, I want to give my review/comments on the recipes I have made so I can help future users with picking an option.

-  - AC: allow users to rate, write reviews and like/dislike recipes in the database.
+  - AC: allow users to rate, write reviews recipes in the database.
 Allow all user to view this.

 3. As an admin, I want to review flagged reviews for inappropriate or malicious content so that I can keep the site clean and user friendly.

   - AC: Allow admins to delete or make a review 'reviewed' if acceptable.

 ## Mis-User Stories
-1. As a misuser, I want to access other users favorited lists so I can make fun of their choices.

-  - Mitigation: Using logon user and pass with sessions

-2. As a misuser, I want to write inappropriate or malicious text or post images that are not related to the recipe so that I lower the respect people have for DinnerTonight.
+1. As a troll, I want to write inappropriate or malicious text or post images that are not related to the recipe so that I lower the respect people have for DinnerTonight.

   - Mitigation: Other users can flag reviews to be reviewed by admins where the comment/review is scanned for malicious wording or imaging.